Kavitate/Ham-Search-Discord-Bot/README.md

 ## Command
 Once the above variables have been updated, run the bot using the following command:
 - `/ham` followed by a callsign to get information about the callsign.
-For example, `/ham KE8WRF`.

 ## Credits
 API credit to https://callook.info/.